+

 • Estimated SSA benefit at age 62: $1,200 per month

-Your FERS supplement calculation would be:
+Your FERS annuity supplement calculation would be:

 FERS Supplement=1200×4030=900

 In this example, your FERS supplement would be $900 per month until you turn 62 and start receiving your Social Security benefits.
+For more check out the calculator.

 Taxation of the FERS Supplement